microsoft/knowledge-extraction-recipes-forms/README.md

 | [Document Extraction detailed example using JFK Files](Scenarios/Document_Extraction_JFK_Files) | Sample extraction for Tables using Form Recognizer
 | [Dealing with multiple languages](Scenarios/Multiple_Languages/README.md) | Illustrates a few approaches with dealing with multiple languages
 | [Custom extraction from Japanese forms](Scenarios/Custom_Extraction_Japanese/README.md) | Illustrates a an approach to custom extraction from Japanese forms
+| [Informative Image Selection using OCR with Form Recognizer Extraction](Scenarios/Informative_Image_Selection_FR_Pattern/README.md) | Illustrates an approach to selecting the most "informative" image from a group of similar images before extracting data with the Form Recognizer

 ## Azure Services used in this repository